 For thousands of years, learning Chinese Hanzi was the only way to learn the Chinese language.
 Chinese characters carry traditional Chinese philosophy.
 It will help you understand Chinese manners, social taboos, and implied information when communicating with Chinese.

-Hanzi is deeply linked to Chinese culture.
+Hanzi has a close relationship with Chinese culture.
 Generally speaking, there are two ways to learn Chinese.
 The traditional way is more suitable for high-level learners, and the modern way is easier for beginners to start with.
 So, I recommend high-level learner may change their learning method and try the traditional way.
 The modern method is to learn pinyin first before you learn Hanzi.
 It is more commonly used in systematic learning in modern Chinese education, and it is helpful to pronounce standard Chinese, to correct your accent.

 Traditionally, we focus on understanding the meaning of the word by memorizing the origin of the characters and how Hanzi was formed.
 By doing so, you will have a more profound and deeper understanding of Hanzi.
 And such way of understanding Hanzi was first classified by the Chinese linguist Xu Shen (許慎), whose etymological dictionary Shuowen Jiezi (說文解字) divides the script into six categories, or liushu ( 六書): pictographic characters, (xiangxing zi 象形字), self-explanatory characters (zhishi zi 指示字), associative compounds (huiyi zi 會意字), pictophonetic characters (xingsheng zi 形聲字), mutually explanatory characters (zhuanzhu zi 轉注字), and phonetic loan characters (jiajie zi 假借字).
 The first four categories refer to ways of composing Chinese characters and the last two categories to ways of using characters.